 Recently I had the opportunity to chat with Christina Andreola of New Narrative Memorials.
 Christina is an event planner for memorials, celebrations of Life, funerals and any other event that commemorates an end-of-life event.
 She is driven and passionate about creating experiences for families and loved ones of those who have passed away.
 She works to memorialize that person's memory and tell their story in a way that represents them.

 In the video above you can listen to the YouTube version of the video of the interview.
 The full episode is on Facebook as a Facebook live.
-If you prefer to listen as a podcast you can find me audio on anchor here.
+If you prefer to listen as a podcast, you can find the audio on anchor here.

 Christina was always passionate about telling people's stories.
 When she had the unique opportunity to help tell her uncle story in the form of his celebration of life after he passed away, she, of course, said yes.
 She had already been a part of the event planning industry in Canada for a number of years.